Mexican Routes

 Places to visit in Mexico:

-Mexico is a land of beauty and history, with high mountains and deep canyons in the center of the country, sweeping deserts in the north, and dense rain forests in the south.
-Mexico is the product of a rich Indian heritage and three centuries of Spanish rule.
+Mexico is a land of beauty, with high mountains and deep canyons, vast deserts, and dense tropical forests.
+Mexican culture is rich in history and traditions.
+Mexico is the product of a rich pre-Hispanic heritage and 3 centuries of Spanish rule.

 Mexico is also known by: